Casino chip collecting: History

 Casino chip collecting became increasingly popular during the 1980s, as evidenced by the sale of chips through several casino and collecting newsletters.
 Bill Borland's Worldwide Casino Exchange (early 1980s) had a casino story each issue and dozens of old chips for sale.
 Likewise, Al W. Moe's Casino and Gaming Chips magazine ran for several years in the mid-1980s and attracted hundreds of subscribers.
 Each issue featured stories and pictures from old Nevada casinos and included photos of old, collectible chips.

 Archie Black established the Casino Chip & Gaming Tokens Collectors Club (CC&GTCC) in 1988 in response to the continuing evolution and popularity of chip collecting.
 Membership in the club includes an annual subscription to the club's magazine, Casino Collectible News, now in its 26th year.
 The magazine has won six First Place Awards from the American Numismatic Association for Outstanding Specialty Numismatic Publication.

 The club held its first annual convention at the Aladdin Hotel and Casino in 1992.
-The 29th annual convention will be held at South Point Hotel, Casino & Spa 16–18 June 2022.
+The 33rd annual convention will be held at South Point Hotel, Casino & Spa 18–20 June 2026.

 As the number of collectors grew, the creation of an official grading system was viewed as being a useful tool in part of the process to help determine the collectible value of the chips, as opposed to the face value they can also represent.
 In 2003, members of the CC&GTCC's Standards and Archives Committee agreed on a grading system that would be used worldwide.
 It is worth noting that, for the most part, the chips meet the minimum value set by the casino.
 There are many published price guides, but two in particular are more widely used by casino chip collectors.
 The Official U.S. Casino Chip Price Guide, now in its 4th edition, covers chips from casinos in Nevada, Atlantic City, New Jersey, Colorado, Deadwood, South Dakota and the several Midwest States that permit Riverboat casinos.
-The Chip Rack, now in its 20th edition, attempts to include all chips and checks issued by casinos in the State of Nevada.
+The Chip Rack, now in its 21st edition, attempts to include all chips and checks issued by casinos in the State of Nevada.
 Some chips are considered high-value and have a listed value as high as $50,000.
 During their 2014 convention, a $5 chip from the Golden Goose SOLD for $75,000, and a $5 chip from the Lucky Casino SOLD for $52,500.

+In 2017, the Board of Directors established Casino Collectibles Association (CCA) as a d/b/a or "Doing Business As," for the CC&GTCC, Inc., reflecting their change from exonumia (chips, tokens) to gaming memorabilia.